AndWass/mqtt/docs/content/reference/stream/async_write.md

 therefore the first byte of `buffer` must be the first byte of the variable header (if any) or payload (if any).

+If the entire message, including the fixed header, fits inside the internal write buffer the data will be copied from `buffer` to the internal write buffer before writing the data to the stream.
+Otherwise, the write will be done in two stages; first writing the fixed header and then the data in `buffer`.

 ## Exceptions

 | Type                | Thrown on                                      |